 What We’ve Heard So Far…

-Reviving the Angier-Driver business district is a goal shared by community members and the City.
+Bringing the Angier-Driver business district back to life is a goal shared by community members and the City.
 In 2014, a public works project to give the “streetscape” a fresh facelift was completed.
 In beautifying the blocks leading to the intersection of Angier Avenue and Driver Street with new trees, benches, sidewalks and crosswalks, the goal was to make the shops more accessible and pleasant to visit.
-While the streetscape project has been successful in many ways, there are less obvious factors that pose challenges to reviving the commercial district.
-One challenge is that current zoning (the rules about how properties can be used and developed) can make it difficult for businesses to re-use the existing commercial buildings.
+While the streetscape project has been successful in many ways, there are less obvious factors that pose challenges to reviving the business district.
+One challenge is that current zoning can make it hard to re-use and preserve existing commercial buildings.

-Revitalization of the Angier-Driver business district will not happen overnight, and it cannot be achieved by zoning changes alone.
-Therefore, partnerships are vital.
-We will work in tandem with groups like the City’s Small Business Advisory Council, who provide resources and counseling to small and minority owned businesses, to make sure there is awareness among the community of the opportunities in the Angier-Driver business district.
-It is important that existing residents have a place and have a voice in the success of the Angier-Driver business district now and into the future.
+Revitalization of the Angier-Driver business district will not happen overnight, and will not be achieved by zoning changes alone.
+Partnerships, both within the City, and with organizations committed to providing resources and counseling to small and minority owned businesses are vital.
+It is important that existing residents and stakeholders have a place and a voice in the success of the Angier-Driver business district now and into the future.